rohitakole50/SP500-Stock-Analysis-Evaluating-Risk-Return-Across-9-Leading-Stocks/README.md

-# 📈 Sector-Based Stock Selection & Risk Analysis
+# 📈 S&P 500 Sector-Based Stock Selection & Risk Analysis

 This project explores risk-optimized stock selection from the S&P 500 by identifying top-performing stocks across diverse sectors.
 The analysis emphasizes consistent return potential, inter-sector diversification, and volatility management using Python and financial data from Yahoo Finance.